-CHARLES A. BRIND Earlier this year, the prominent attorney was awarded the Eloy Alfaro Grand Cross, the highest honor of the International Foundation of the Republic of name.
-Dr. Brind joined an elite and Albany Law School, the noted group of American citizens who have been awarded the honor for Dr. Brind is a member of the Board of Visitors of the Union University School of Nursing and the Board of Governors of Albany Medical Center.
+CHARLES A. BRIND

+Earlier this year, the prominent attorney was awarded the Eloy Alfaro Grand Cross, the Foundation of the Republic of Panama which bears the name.
+Dr. Brind joined an elite group of American citizens who have been awarded the honor for Albany.

+mankind," including four presidents.

+Dr. Brind is a member of the Board of Visitors of the Union University School of Nursing and the Board of Governors of Albany Medical Center.
 From 1935-42, the veteran lawyer edited the "State Employee" and also was co-author of a series of articles on New York State Government.
 He also has lectured widely at colleges and universities in the Northeast.
-Other major gains won by CSEA under Dr. Brind's guidance was the establishment in 1939 of a low-cost life insurance plan; reduction of the work week for canal employees in 1938; a budget appropriation of 21/2 million dollars to abolish the 72-hour work week in State institutions; a law establishing right of appeal of employees for title reclassification and salary realic-son; and secured amendment to State Constitution during Constitutional Convention making State retirement benefit a contractual relationship between State and par-Panama which bears' the same ticipating member and assuring no diminution in benefits.
-Dr. Brind makes his home in Albany.
+Other major gains won by CSEA under Dr. Brind's guidance was the establishment in 1939 of a low-cost life insurance plan; reduction of the work week for canal employees in 1938; a budget appropriation of 21/2 million dollars to abolish the 72-hour work week in State institutions; a law establishing right of appeal of employees for title reclassification and salary reallo-ion; and secured amendment to State Constitution during Constitutional Convention making State retirehighest honor of the International ment benefit a contractual relationship between State and participating member and no diminution in benefits.
+Dr. Brind makes his home in chapter of the Civil Service Employees Assn., Executive Officers and Board of Directors meeting was conducted at the Goshen Inn, here recently. ing units were present: Minisink School District, Warwick Valley School District; Orange County Employees, City of Newburgh, City of Middletown, City of Port Jervis The meeting was called by the chapter.
+Tom Brann, field representative was present to answer questions from the floor.
+ABC Board Chapter Meets The A.B.C.
+Board's Members and Employees chapter of the Civil Service Employees Assn. will hold their quarterly meeting at the Mayfair Inn Motel, in Syracuse, Sept.
+23. A report on the recent delegates meeting held din NY.C. will be given.
+A representative of the CSEA is expected to speak to the chapter on various AND STREET, ST (Continued from Page 1) which the 1967-1968 budget was approved and committee reports given.
+Delegates to the recent Special CSEA Convention held in New next Buffalo chapter meet- Villages - Freeport, Lynbrook, Massapequa Park, Valley Stream, Garden City, Williston Park, Floral Park, Mineola, Sea Cliff, Bayville and Matinecock; School Districts-Warwick Valley, Averill Park, Malone, Garden City ,Farmingdale, Oceanside, Jericho, Valley Stream, Plainview, and Monhonasen; Miscellaneous-South Farmingdale Water District, Long Beach Authority, and Sanitary Districts 1 and 2 of Sufflok County.
 CSEA Orange County Chap.
-Board Meets

-GOSHEN-The Orange County chapter of the Civil Service Emrloyees Assn., Executive Officers and Board of Directors meeting was conducted at the Goshen Inn, here recently.

-Representatives of the following units were present: Minisink School District, Warwick Valley 3:hool District; Orange County Employees, City of Newburgh, City of Middletown, City of Port Jervis

-The meeting was called by

-the chapter.
-Tom Brann, field representative was present to answer questions from the floor

-ABC Board Chapter Meets

-The A.B.C.
-Board's Members and Employees chapter of the Civil Service Employees Assn. will hold their quarterly meeting at the Mayfair Inn Motel, in Syracuse, Sept.
-23. A report on the recent delegates meeting held din N Y.C. will be given.
-A representative of the CSEA is expected to speak to the chapter on various

-NAMES OF THE PARTY OF THE PARTY

-Asst.
-Budget Examiner

-Some 437 candidates for assistant budget examiner will take it was announced.
+Board Meets GOSHEN-The Orange County Representatives of the followsst.
+Budget Examiner some 437 candidates for assiswas announced.

 Housing Assistant

-Medical examinations will be administered to 272 candidates for written examinations this week, housing assistant this week, according to the Personnel Dept.
+Medical examinations will be nt budget examiner will take administered to 272 candidates for ritten examinations this week, housing assistant this week, according to the Personnel Dept.

 A FINAL REMINDER!